GuillaumeGermain/CNN/README.md

     classifier_1.add(Dense(128, activation='relu'))
     classifier_1.add(Dense(1, activation='sigmoid'))

-This can also be done more easily by saving and loading the whole model in the h5 file.
+Or more conveniently by saving and loading the whole model into and from the h5 file.

     classifier.save("classifier_model_tmp.h5")
     classifier_new.load("classifier_model_tmp.h5")